Things to do in Chefchaouen, Morocco: 1-day itinerary

 • Tetouan: A day trip from Chefchaouen to Tetouan can be an unforgettable experience.
 With its Archaeological Museum, a beautiful central square with art-nouveau light towers, and the souk district where travelers can score everything from handcrafted jewelry to ceramic work, this vibrant city in northern Morocco is packed with tourist attractions.
 Don’t miss the maze of twisting streets in the old Medina which is listed as a World Heritage Site by UNESCO.
 Strolling through the old walled city, you will come across historical monuments, markets, shops, art galleries, and restaurants.
 It will take you about 1 hour and 30 minutes by car to get from Chefchaouen to Tetouan.

-• Qued Laou: A picturesque coastal resort in Northern Morocco, Qued Laou is a popular day trip option from Chefchaouen.
+• Oued Laou: A picturesque coastal resort in Northern Morocco, Oued Laou is a popular day trip option from Chefchaouen.
 During the summer season, this small seaside resort attracts many tourists and locals.
 The main attraction here is the beautiful beach with crystal-clear waters.
-Outdoor enthusiasts visiting Qued Laou can look forward to various hiking trails and discovering the surrounding mountains.
+Outdoor enthusiasts visiting Oued Laou can look forward to various hiking trails and discovering the surrounding mountains.

 Things to do with kids in Chefchaouen